Baroque cello - Bass violin bow

 Observation of paintings, documents & performers

 Excerpt from: The Rev. John Chafy Playing the Violoncello in a Landscape, Gainsborough - c.1750-2

 Portrait of Giovanni Battista Cirri by Giacomo Ceruti

 Michel Corette's description1741- end of the baroque period

 Methode théorique et pratique pour apprendre en peu de temps de violoncelle dans sa perfection. - 1741

 "On the manner of holding the bow"by jl DUPORT

-first famous cellist WHO PLAYED WITH OVER HAND BOW HOLD
+FAMOUS CELLIST WHO PLAYED WITH OVER-HAND BOW HOLD

 Before becoming a cellist, Berteau was a fine bass viol player.
 Important figure as a performer teacher and composer, "The famous Bertaud", is considered as the founder of the French school of violoncello.
 He left no written record of his teaching method, but many of his pupils did.
 Among them: the Brothers Janson, Jean-Pierre Duport, Jean-Baptiste Bréval, François Cupis de Renoussard, Joseph Tillière, Dominique Bideau.
 Famous for his use of harmonics he composed 6 cello sonatas Sonate Da camera a violoncello Solo col Basso Continuo op.l where he wrote an explanation on how to play harmonics on the cello.

 Read: Martin Berteau et le violoncelle en France (FR)